 This month, we are delighted to introduce Dr. Yang Hou (firstname.lastname@example.org) as our member in the spotlight.
-Yang is currently an Assistant Professor in the School of Human Environmental Sciences at University of Kentucky.
+Yang is currently an Assistant Professor at the Department of Family Sciences in the School of Human Environmental Sciences at University of Kentucky.
 Her research seeks to understand how contextual factors (e.g., sociocultural, family, school) influence child and adolescent development in socioemotional, behavioral, cognitive, and health domains.
 Specifically, she has developed and will continue to develop two main lines of research inquiry, investigating 1) how ethnic minority-related experiences (e.g., discrimination, acculturation, language brokering) influence family processes (e.g., marital and parent-child relationships) and adolescent well-being, and 2) how to interpret and handle informant discrepancies in reports of family variables (e.g., parenting).
 Recently, she started another line of research aiming to document and explain the variability in neuropsychological outcomes of children and adolescents with Neurofibromatosis Type 1 (i.e., a genetic disorder).

 - What drew you to do work on Asians, Asian American children and youth, or another topic that is important to you now? who was an important mentor to you in this work, or an influential particular study in the field or in a related field?